differentialmanifold/differentialmanifold.github.io/_posts/2014-10-29-css-position.md

 ## postion: static/absolute/relative/fixed

--static: static does nothing, it's the default value.
+- static: static does nothing, it's the default value.
--absolute: When an element is set to `position:absolute`, it's then positioned in relation to the first parent element it has that doesn't have `postion:static`.
+- absolute: When an element is set to `position:absolute`, it's then positioned in relation to the first parent element it has that doesn't have `postion:static`.
 If there's no such element, the element with `position:absolute`,gets positioned relative to <html>.
--relative: It tells the element to move relative to where it would have landed if it just had the default static positioning.
+- relative: It tells the element to move relative to where it would have landed if it just had the default static positioning.
--fixed: Fixed positioning anchors an element to the brower window - you can think of it as gluing the element to the screen.
+- fixed: Fixed positioning anchors an element to the brower window - you can think of it as gluing the element to the screen.

     <body>
 	    <div class="outer"><div class="inner"></div></div>